TAbdiukov/TAbdiukov.github.io/content/post/2024-03-07-wormhole-planning/index.md

 I previously owned a one-of-a-kind book, a screenplay for a Soviet movie.
 Only one copy exists.
 More than 8 years ago, I conducted research about a pretty in-depth topic where every single party is known to be unreliable.
 So, what use can come out of falsehood?

 Typically, people think that lying party cannot be trusted.
-In reality, a lying party, even when deceased, may inadvertently be truthful through layers of lies, as can be revealed through analysis of psycho-social patterns, **entropy** (very important!), known agenda, embarrassment, timing, side-channel information, reaction (or lack thereof) to stimuli, and so on.
+In reality, a lying party, even when deceased, may inadvertently be truthful through layers of lies, as can be revealed through analysis of psycho-social patterns, **entropy**, known agenda, embarrassment, timing, side-channel information, reaction (or lack thereof) to stimuli, and so on.
 Finally, intuition!
 If a known lie is identified, then analysis can be conducted to uncover potential motives for a lie, of which there may be multiple.
 A sane individual typically would not lie or deceive for no reason or reasons.

 ![Gospel of Thomas](https://upload.wikimedia.org/wikipedia/commons/thumb/4/42/El_Evangelio_de_Tom%C3%A1s-Gospel_of_Thomas-_Codex_II_Manuscritos_de_Nag_Hammadi-The_Nag_Hammadi_manuscripts.png/480px-El_Evangelio_de_Tom%C3%A1s-Gospel_of_Thomas-_Codex_II_Manuscritos_de_Nag_Hammadi-The_Nag_Hammadi_manuscripts.png)